After a long absence and having lost the bulk of my prior blog material, let’s try this again!

 My name is Charles.
-That is my “preferred” name, one I’m in the process of legally changing it…again.
+That is what I’m now going by, and I’m in the process of legally changing it…again.
 (I’ll explain in a later post.)
 Go ahead, google my name and stalk me.
 I don’t care, I know the reality I face should I begin to seriously blog.

-Today celebrates the third anniversary of the last of my gender affirmative surgeries.
-Yes, I am transgender, who transitioned female-to-male.
+Today celebrates the third anniversary of the last of my sex-change surgeries.
+Yes, I am transsexual, who transitioned female-to-male.

 I do my best to live life as any other typical guy in his mid-30s: work hard at my job, play video games, watch nerdy tv, be there for my family and friends.
 I occasionally drink at my local gay bar (albeit as a trans guy, they don’t care), though otherwise I’m usually dry.
 I’m a bachelor, been a long time since I’ve dated, and I don’t actively date.

 I grew up extremely tomboyish, and identified as a stone butch woman for 15 years (knowing I liked women from age 12, till I began to transition at the age of 27).
 I’ve had some in the family try to feminize me, didn’t work.
 I have suffered a double dose of “reparative” therapy, where the church I was forced to join (via an ex, my parents had no involvement) tried to erase my attraction to women, while forcing me into typically female behavior and roles (because of their belief in gender essentialism).
 Yea, I’ve attempted suicide several times as a result.